JonWil91/milestone-4/README.md

 *    On the checkout page, the registered user's address is saved to the profile regardless of whether the checkbox was saved
     *   To be fixed for a future release
-*   The quantity selector on the bag page does not limit between 1 (min) and 99 (max) as the product details page does
+*   The quantity selector on the bag page does not limit between 1 (min) and 99 (max) on any device other than mobile
     *   To be fixed for a future release
 *   The pluralize function was not working on the blog details page for like/likes.
 A simple fix of a typo in the template
 *   Not all links has the CSS cursor added on, fixed as an oversight
-*   During development the category name for snow themed products was amended from _ski_hill_ to _snow_ to be more inclusive.
+*   During development the category name for _snow_ themed products was amended from _ski_hill_ to _snow_ to be more inclusive.
 Upon testing it was discovered that this change had been applied to the local deployment, but not the remote deployment so the product geographical filter _snow _didn’t return any results .
 This was remedied by amending the category name in the admin panel of the remote deployment.
+*   The date of a submitted contact message doesn’t display in the admin panel
+    *   To be fixed for a future release

 ### **Code Validation**